 - Find out the inside news on the labour movement and your Labor Party.

-All Branches within a federal electorate send delegates to their Federal Electorate Campaign Committee.
+All Branches within a federal electorate send delegates to their Federal Electorate Campaign Committee (FECC).
 Delegates are elected each year at the Sub-branch Annual General Meeting.

-Electorate Councils meet regularly to consider motions passed by Branches, to hear reports from local Members of Parliament, to help the recruitment of new members by Branches, and to campaign for the ALP.
-The Electorate Council also elects delegates to State Executive.
+FECCs meet regularly to consider motions passed by Branches, to hear reports from local Members of Parliament, to help the recruitment of new members by Branches, and to campaign for the ALP.
+The FECC also elects delegates to State Executive.

 The Administrative Committee is responsible for the management and administration of the Party.
 The Administrative Committee comprises 14 members, with 10 of these members being elected annually by the State Conference.
 The State Secretary and Assistant State Secretary, who are elected at State Conference for three year terms, are automatically members of the Administrative Committee.
 The leader of the State Parliamentary Labor Party (SPLP) is also automatically a member of the Administrative Committe, and a representative of the Federal Parliamentary Labor Party (WA) (FPLP WA) is elected by their fellow FPLPWA colleagues.